Railroad Terms

 A train signal that is used to indicate the end of the train.

-Mile Post
+Mile post

 A post or sign on pole each mile along the track that shows the distance from a predefined location such as a major rail terminal.

-Monkey's Tail
+Monkey's tail

-Slang for the handle of a switch stand, as in twisting the monkey's tail.
+The handle of a switch stand, as in twisting the monkey's tail.

 Mule

-Muzzle Loader
+Muzzle loader

 A hand fired locomotive.

-Number Dummies
+Number dummies

 Clerks who worked as yard checkers.

-Old Head
+Old head

 One who has been around long enough to become familiar with his work or who "has his head cut in" -- knows how to do his job well.

-Out of Station (O. S.)
+Out of station (O. S.)

 Report the telegrapher would give the dispatcher on the Rock Island and presumably other railroads when the train would be past their station.

-Paired Track
+Paired track

 When two railroads own single track lines, they may reach an agreement whereby one railroad's track services both roads in one direction, while the other railroad's track services both roads in the other direction.